aleemladha/wazuh_server_install/README.md

 The objective for this repo is to provide the Wazuh community with rulesets that are more accurate, descriptive, and enriched from various sources and integrations.

+# This will only work with ubuntu or kali.
+Wazuh does not support Debian 11,12

 Here's why:
 * Detection rules can be a tricky business and we believe everyone should have access to a strong and growing ruleset.
 * Wazuh serves as a great EDR agent, however the default rulesets are rather laxed (in our opinion).
 We wanted to start building a strong repo of Wazuh rules for the community to implement themselves and expand upon as new threats arise.